-The landscape architecture program supports local and regional leadership in confronting ecological issues of the natural and built environments within the Philadelphia Metropolitan corridor (New York City to Washington, DC).
-The focus is on urban ecological issues while searching for environmentally sustainable solutions to human problems of growth and development.
-The program is committed to providing leadership in confronting issues that affect urban neighborhoods, particularly those that are in need of revitalization.
+The landscape architecture program is committed to working with local and regional leadership in solving the pressing issues of the natural and built environments within the Philadelphia Metropolitan corridor (New York City to Washington, DC).
+The focus is on searching for the most innovative and sustainable solutions to problems of growth, ecological and economic degradation and development.
+The program is dedicated to providing leadership in confronting issues that affect urban neighborhoods, particularly those that are in need of revitalization.

 Philadelphia University is uniquely positioned on the edge of the Wissahickon Valley Park, a 1700-acre park within the Fairmount Park System, where natural systems and restoration techniques can easily be studied.
-The area has a vast concentration of cultural, social, historic and natural systems that present a vast resource to the students.
+The area has a vast concentration of cultural, social, historic and natural systems that present a invaluable resource to the students.

-Throughout the education process, students are challenged to develop a thorough understanding of a site, including its socio-cultural and environmental factors.
+Throughout the education process, students are challenged to develop a thorough understanding of a site, including its socio-cultural, environmental and economic factors.
 At the core of the program are experiential learning-based planning and design studios in which students focus on the development of sustainable responses and solutions to site problems and opportunities.
 The goal is to challenge students to create site-appropriate designs, as well as to enhance the value and sustainability of places.

-During the first year, there are two foundation design studios: one with other C-ABE students and the other for landscape architecture majors.
+During the first year, students engage in two interdisciplinary studios.
 Here students are introduced to principles, values and the common vocabulary necessary for effective professional work.
 The second-year courses continue teaching the building blocks of design for future design studios; design studio topics are Site Design and Urban Design I. Also during the first two years, liberal arts courses are emphasized, and digital, technical and history of landscape architecture courses are introduced.

 During the third year, more advanced technical and professional courses are added to the curriculum, supporting design studio projects of increasing complexity and scope.
 The design studios focus on community design and restoration management.
 These studios are supported by courses in human behavior, plant community ecology and urban hydrology.